bilaleknc/Netflix-Dataset/README.md

 In this project, you’ll apply the skills you learned in Introduction to Python and Intermediate Python to solve a real-world data science problem.

 You’ll also gain experience in an essential data science skill — exploratory data analysis.
 This will allow you to perform critical tasks such as manipulating raw data and drawing conclusions from plots you create of the data.
-Press play to begin!

 Dig into a real-world Netflix movie dataset using everything from lists and loops to pandas and matplotlib.